Wessex cancer surgical hub

 Wessex rapid investigation service (RIS)

-The Wessex rapid investigation service is a new service, initially launched in Poole but it will be available later in the year across Dorset, Hampshire and the Isle of Wight.
-When a patient has symptoms that are difficult to diagnose but may suggest cancer, their GP can refer them to the new service to be investigated and diagnosed quickly.
+The Wessex rapid investigation service is a new service that launched in 2020, available across Dorset, Hampshire and the Isle of Wight.
+When a patient has symptoms that are non-specific and difficult to diagnose but may suggest cancer, their GP can refer them to the rapid investigation service where tests will be arranged.

 If you have symptoms you are worried about, you must talk to your GP because you would not be able to refer yourself to the rapid investigation service.
 Please read or print out the rapid investigation service leaflet for information about the next steps.